Yinghui Wu

 Articles

-“Poetic ‘Hypertext,’ Evocative ‘Figure in Landscape,’ and the Reading of Illustrated Plays in the Late Ming,” East Asian Publishing and Society (2024), forthcoming.
+“Poetic ‘Hypertext,’ Evocative ‘Figure in Landscape,’ and the Reading of Illustrated Plays in the Late Ming,” East Asian Publishing and Society, forthcoming July 2024.

 “Constructing a Playful Space: Eight-Legged Essays on Xixiang ji and Pipa ji,” T’oung Pao 102: 4-5 (2016), 503-545.